India Tax Residency and US LLC: What the Treaty Covers

 Quick take

-"US LLCs are tax-free for non-residents" is the most common advice Indian founders encounter when searching for how to structure a US business.
-It is a dangerous oversimplification.
+"US LLCs are tax-free for non-residents."
+Indian founders hear this constantly when researching how to structure a US business.
+It is wrong.

 A US single-member LLC is a disregarded entity for US federal tax purposes.
-The IRS treats the LLC as if it does not exist — income flows through to the individual owner and is taxed on their personal return.
+The IRS treats the LLC as if it does not exist.
+Income flows through to the individual owner and gets taxed on their personal return.
 For a non-resident alien with no US-source income, this can mean zero US federal income tax on the LLC's earnings.

-But India's Income Tax Act does not recognize US entity classifications.
+India's Income Tax Act does not recognize US entity classifications.
 The Indian tax authorities do not care that the IRS treats an LLC as "disregarded."
-They see income earned by an Indian tax resident — and they tax it.
+They see income earned by an Indian tax resident, and they tax it.

-The gap between how the US classifies the entity and how India classifies the income creates a structural problem that the India-US Double Tax Avoidance Agreement (DTAA) does not fully resolve.
-This article maps the specific rules, thresholds, and filing obligations that apply.
+That gap between how the US classifies the entity and how India classifies the income is a structural problem.
+The India-US Double Tax Avoidance Agreement (DTAA) does not fully resolve it.
+What follows are the specific rules, thresholds, and filing obligations that apply.

 India's Residency Determination: Section 6 of the Income Tax Act

-India's residency rules are defined in Section 6 of the Income Tax Act, 1961.
-Three categories exist, each with different tax implications.
+India's residency rules sit in Section 6 of the Income Tax Act, 1961.
+Three categories, each with different tax consequences.

 Resident and Ordinarily Resident (ROR)